TO ALL MEMBERS OF THE COLORADO COLLEGE COMMUNITY:

 Information for Students

 Students will have the option of paying the parking fee in one payment at the Parking Office, or having it charged to their student account.
-Student hang tags are issued on a priority basis by class standing and the date the registration form is returned.
+Student hang tags are issued based on the timestamp on the online application.

 The fee for undergraduate student parking is $225 per school year, or $112.50 per semester.
 Block long permits may be purchased for $30 per block.